atom-haskell/ide-haskell/README.md

 **NOTE:** You must install dependencies in addition to installing the package itself.
 Refer to documentation site https://atom-haskell.github.io/ for setup and usage instructions.

-## IRC Chat

-You can join #atom-haskell on FreeNode, and devs can usually be found there.
-Bear in mind that if someone's on the channel, it doesn't necessarily mean they aren't AFK.

-If you're not familiar with IRC, you can use [FreeNode's webchat](https://webchat.freenode.net/?channels=#atom-haskell)

 ## Features

 Here is a brief and incomplete overview.
 Visit https://atom-haskell.github.io/ for more details.